batani2024/batani2024/README.md

 BATANI uses advanced algorithms to predict crop prices based on historical data and weather patterns.
 It also suggests optimal crops suited for the user's location, helping farmers make data-driven decisions to improve productivity and sustainability.

 - **Price Prediction**: Get price predictions for different crops up to next 12 month.
-- **Plant Recommendations**: Receive tailored suggestions on which crops are most suitable for your location and season.
+- **Crops Recommendations**: Receive tailored suggestions on which crops are most suitable for your location and season.

 *This project is part of a capstone project focused on using technology to support agricultural productivity*.